How To Lose Weight Safely

 - 6 Tips For Safe Weight Loss

-When starting a weight loss program, many people aren't concerned enough about how to lose weight safely.
+When starting a weight loss program, many people aren't concerned enough about losing weight safely.

 The main thing you need to do is work with your body and not against it.
-If you follow the advice in this article, you will be doing just that.
+If you follow the advice on this page, you will be doing just that!

 1. Avoid Diets